• Skip to primary navigation

 If roasted carrots and cashew cream sauce isn’t your thing, well, then you probably stopped reading this long ago, but if not, there are other options.
 I’ve got a black bean quinoa casserole recipe with terrible photos, but if you can get past those, its really quite tasty and full of protein.
 Or this red lentil dal is a tasty meatless option that’s full of flavor.

-Between this podcast and a recent vegan recipe development project I did for Replenish PDX, I have been more energized than ever to eat my veggies.
+Between that podcast and a recent vegan recipe development project I did, I have been more energized than ever to eat my veggies.
 I’m still a meat eater (obvi), but I’m a huge proponent of meatless meals.

 You don’t have to go full on gluten free, vegan, “I only eat plants that were grown 1 mile from my house and drive a Prius” style to reap many the benefits of plant based living.
 Even just consciously eating meatless 1-2 nights a week can have a big impact.

 From there, you can challenge yourself to go the whole day being meatless or choose to go dairy free those days too.
 Or not.
 Its up to you.
 Start small and see where it takes you.
 It can be empowering to make changes like this.
-If you’re coming from eating a standard American diet, you will definitely start to feel change happen when you make this shift.
+If you’re coming from eating a standard American diet, this shift can be hard but feel HUGE.
+I eat pretty clean and still noticed a difference.

 And the change won’t even seem that noticeable when you’re covering veggies in decadence like this cashew cream sauce!
 It can make veggies taste just as good, if not better, than meat dishes.